 But OER is not just free stuff.
 The OER gold standard is material that’s free and openly licensed allowing users the freedom to do the "5 R’s" of Open: Retain, Reuse, Redistribute, Revise, and Remix.
 Items licensed to allow all of the 5 R’s allow maximum educational flexibility.

 See the Open Education Group publications page for research and writings on OER effectiveness and related issues.

 One search options search multiple sites with both wholly open content that can be edited, shared, etc., as well as collections with free materials that cannot be adapted, but can be uses as is.
-These may be just what you need but note that these have have content and search limitations, including fewer deep filtering options found on other sites.
+Though these may be just what you need, these options have significant content and search limitations, including fewer deep filtering options found on other sites.
 Not successful here?
-Try one of the larger repositories listed in the column to the right.
+Peruse the options listed in the column to the right.

 In addition to the major open educational resource collections highlighted in the middle column, locate OER's by using a search engine like Google or Bing.
 Just note that pinpointing vetted resources is more random in this method.

 open textbooks | education resources | simulation | open resources | lessons or lesson plans | courseware | introduction[topic word] | creative commons | games

 Limit the Rights to "free to use, share, or modify, even commercially"

 Large OER collections which contain or point to learning materials can be a great place to start your OER discovery.
 The first four below are the largest.
 The OER by Disciplines guide may reveal unique options.